 You may already know you want to study Computer Science at university, but be wondering what distinctive features studying Computer Science at Oxford has?

-You will receive one-to-one tuition from internationally recognized subject experts, through the world-famous Oxford tutorial system.
-Usually a tutorial sees you and one other student getting together with a tutor to discuss your work for an hour.
+You will receive tuition in very small groups of two or three students, from internationally recognized subject experts, through the world-famous Oxford tutorial system.
+Usually a tutorial sees you and one or two other students getting together with a tutor to discuss your work for an hour.
 Students typically have two or three tutorials or classes each week.
 It's this method of learning that sets Oxford apart: few universities can match this level of personal tuition, which is designed to allow all students with the right potential, whatever their school background, to reach the same level of study in their subject.
 Our tutorials are largely given by members of academic staff, not graduate students.

 Knowledge that endures

 Our course concentrates on teaching you the principles that lie behind current computing technology, not the technology as an end in itself.
 Our students rapidly become highly competent at using technology to solve problems, but more than that, they develop the ability to adapt their skills to new technology.
 That's because when you know the principles, it becomes easier to understand the technology and to learn new technology for yourself when you need it.
 And principles have the potential to stand the test of time, remaining stable even when the technology that's built on them goes through rapid evolution.